lowlandtech/app/realworld/frontend/README.md

   - Uses JWT (store the token in localStorage)
   - Authentication can be easily switched to session/cookie based
 - Settings page (URL: /#/settings )
-- Editor page to create/edit articles (URL: /#/editor, /#/editor/article-slug-here )
+- Editor page to create/edit articles (URL: /#/editor, /#/editor/card-slug-here )
-- Article page (URL: /#/article/article-slug-here )
+- Card page (URL: /#/card/card-slug-here )
-  - Delete article button (only shown to article's author)
+  - Delete card button (only shown to card's author)
   - Render markdown from server client side
   - Comments section at bottom of page
   - Delete comment button (only shown to comment's author)